Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Methods

 where \(f(\cdot)\) is the probability density function of some reasonable probability distribution and \(\eta(\bm s_i)\) is a non-linear predictor, built using information from the covariates (\(\bm x_t(\bm s_i)\)), and \(\bm \theta\) contains a set of standard deviation parameters.
 Specifically, for daily temperature, $f$ is the Gaussian density with mean \(\eta(\bm s_i)\) using the identity link function and standard deviation \( \theta\).

 The probability distribution of daily precipitation contains a point mass at zero, which makes downscaling more complicated.
 Here, we separate the downscaling in two distinct parts, the probability of precipitation occurrence and the conditional precipitation intensity, given that precipitation occurs.
-This separation into occurrences and conditional intensities is a common approach for modelling and simulating precipitation~\parencite[e.g.,]{Richardson1981Stochasticsimulationdaily, EvinEtAl2018Stochasticgenerationmulti, WilcoxEtAl2021StochastormStochasticRainfall}.
+This separation into occurrences and conditional intensities is a common approach for modelling and simulating precipitation~\citep[e.g.,]{Richardson1981Stochasticsimulationdaily, EvinEtAl2018Stochasticgenerationmulti, WilcoxEtAl2021StochastormStochasticRainfall}.
 Specifically, precipitation occurrence is assumed to follow a Bernoulli distribution with parameter \(\eta(\bm s_i)\), using a logit link function.
 The precipitation amount on a wet day is assumed to follow a gamma distribution with mean \(\eta(\bm s_i)\), using a logarithmic link function, and scale parameter \( \theta \), so that the variance equals \(\eta(\bm s_i) \theta\).

 When performing downscaling over a large spatial domain, it might be unreasonable to assume that the dependence between \(\bm y(\bm s)\) and \(\bm X(\bm s)\) is constant in space.
 Therefore, in the second step of the three-step model, we model residual variability at each of the \(N\) locations where we have local data, using a set of local GAMs.
 While the local models are similar to the global model~\eqref{eq:global-gam}, they rely on using the non-linear predictor from the global model as a fixed offset, i.e.\